JustinStowe/DnD_CharacterSheet/README.md

 - **Spellcasting Ability**: Automatically set based on class
   - Can be manually changed if needed
   - Spell save DCs auto-calculate for each spell level based on correct ability
+- **Spell Level Organization**: Spells organized in sub-tabs by spell level
+  - Separate tabs for each spell level: 0 (Cantrips), 1st through 9th, and Epic
+  - Easily navigate between spell levels
+  - Each tab shows only spells of that level
+  - Cleaner organization for characters with many spells
 - **Automatic Spell Slots Calculation**:
   - Click "Calculate Spell Slots (from Class/Level)" button
   - Automatically sets spell slots per day based on: